OSU-App-Club/ClubInfo/UpcomingEvents.md

 __Saturday, November 15, 9am - 9pm, Kelley Engineering Center 1001, Oregon State University__

-__Sunday, November 16, 9am - 12:00pm, Kelley Engineering Center 1001, Oregon State University__
+__Sunday, November 16, 9am - 12:00pm, Weniger Hall 151, Oregon State University__

 The focus will be on Android and Google Techologies for mobile.
 All skill levels are encouraged, and there will be a primer on mobile development for folks new to mobile development.